 11.5 The Customer acknowledges and agrees that it shall not acquire or claim any title to any of Cyber Tec’s (or Cyber Tec’s licensors) Intellectual Property Rights by virtue of the rights granted to the Customer under this Agreement or through its use of Cyber Tec’s (or Cyber Tec’s licensors) Intellectual Property Rights.

 11.6 The Customer agrees that it shall not, at any time, do, or omit to do, anything which is likely to prejudice Cyber Tec’s or its licensors ownership of such Intellectual Property Rights.

 11.7 For the duration of the Term:

-12.1 This Agreement shall commence on the Effective Date and shall continue for the duration of the Initial Term and shall continue thereafter from year to year with each party having the right, without prejudice to its other rights or remedies, to terminate this Agreement on each anniversary of the Effective Date by giving not less than 3 (three) months prior written notice to the other party (the “Term”).
+12.1 This Agreement shall commence on the Effective Date for an initial period of 12 (twelve) months and continue thereafter from year to year with each party having the right, without prejudice to its other rights or remedies, to terminate this Agreement on each anniversary of the Effective Date by giving not less than 3 (three) months prior written notice to the other party (the “Term”).

 12.2 Notwithstanding Clause 12.1, each party shall have the right, without prejudice to its other rights and remedies, to terminate this Agreement immediately by written notice to the other if the other:

 12.2.1 Is in material breach of any term of this Agreement and such breach is either incapable of remedy or is capable of remedy but the party in breach has failed to remedy it within thirty (30) days of receipt of a notice from the party not in breach requiring it to do so;

 12.2.2 Ceases to trade or threatens to cease to trade (either in whole, or as to any part or division involved in the performance of this Agreement); and / or